What Is A Cross-Functional Team?

 While diverse in functions, capabilities, and responsibilities, members of a cross-functional team share a background in the same industry, such as IT.
 For example, a sample cross-functional team composition for a software development project can be as following:

-• Product manager
+• Product Manager

-• Customer success specialist
+• Customer Success Specialist

-• Lead UI/UX design
+• Lead UI/UX Designer

 • QA Specialist

-• 2 senior engineers
+• 2 Senior Engineers

 Such a unit can be assigned to independently execute a certain project (for example, develop a new payment application) and take full ownership over the product — from ideation to release.